awsdocs/amazon-rds-user-guide/doc_source/USER_ExportSnapshot.md

   ExportTaskAlreadyExistsFault: An error occurred \(ExportTaskAlreadyExists\) when calling the StartExportTask operation: The export task with the ID *xxxxx* already exists\.
 + You can delete a snapshot while you're exporting its data to S3, but you're still charged for the storage costs for that snapshot until the export task has completed\.
++ You can't restore exported snapshot data from S3 to a new DB instance\.

 ## Overview of exporting snapshot data<a name="USER_ExportSnapshot.Overview"></a>